coordin8/dogsite/README.md

 # Static Boilerplate
-My personal starter kit for all static websites I build.
+This is meant to be a starter kit for websites I build.
+It's heavily copied from RobbyK's starter kit (Thanks Rob).

 The grunt build task create a production build of the site (placed in `/build`).